Top

 Child Custody Law in Ontario: Key Considerations

 Child custody arrangements in Ontario are governed by both provincial and federal law and always focus on the child’s best interests.
-Whether you’re facing separation, divorce, or a change in family circumstances, a child custody lawyer in Ontario from our team guides you through every step.
+Whether you are facing separation, divorce, or a change in family circumstances, a child custody lawyer in Ontario from our team guides you through every step.

 Ontario family courts consider several key factors: